samade747/samade747/README.md

 <p align="center">
 💻 **Full-Stack Developer | MERN | Next.js | TypeScript | Python | AI | Cloud Computing**
 🎯 **Expert in building web apps, AI-based applications, and cloud-native platforms**
-📍 **Based in Karachi, Pakistan - Available for Remote Work** 📍 **Working as a Lead Full Stack Engineer with Turing(a Silicon Valley startup, facilitates the hiring of senior pre-vetted remote developers for U.S. and Silicon Valley companies).
+📍 **Based in Karachi, Pakistan - Available for Remote Work**

+ 📍 **Working as a Lead Full Stack Engineer with Turing(a Silicon Valley startup, facilitates the hiring of senior pre-vetted remote developers for U.S. and Silicon Valley companies).
 Joined as a part of their rigorous pre-vetting process**📍
+📍 **5 years of experience including 2+ years specialized in modern LLM/AI applications**📍
 </p>

 ![Profile Views](https://komarev.com/ghpvc/?username=samade747&style=flat-square)